-I was searching for an exit, worried that I would never be able to afford retirement, when an NPR program on rv living caught my attention...
+I was searching for an exit, worried that I would never be able to afford retirement.
+One morning, while making the bed, a program on the radio caught my attention...

 There may be quite a few of you out there who can identify with my story.